 Nestled on the Columbia River near Cookeville, Great Falls (also known as Center Hill Lake) offers middle Tennessee anglers exciting musky action without traveling east.
 Known for producing trophy muskies with several 50+ inch fish caught annually, Great Falls sees significantly less fishing pressure than lakes and rivers near Knoxville and Chattanooga.

 The clear water of Great Falls allows muskies to use their excellent vision to prey upon unsuspecting crappie, bluegill, and shad.
 Focus your efforts along dam faces, extended mudflats, creek channel swings, islands, and standing timber in the lower end of the reservoir.
 Glide baits

 are particularly deadly, imitating wounded baitfish as they "walk the dog" just below the surface.
 Hang on, as Great Falls' muskies are known for explosive topwater strikes!

-big musky being measures by Cory Allen
+big musky being measured by Cory Allen

 Seasons and Techniques

 Now that you have a taste of Tennessee's best musky waters, let's break down the seasonal patterns and most effective techniques for enticing a toothy critter to bite.

 The Volunteer State's musky fishing can be broken into two primary seasons - spring and fall.
 Here is an overview of what you can expect.